 Social, Emotional and Mental Health Children who have Social, Mental and Emotional Health Needs may have immature social skills and find it difficult to make and sustain healthy relationships.
 These difficulties may be displayed through the child becoming withdrawn or isolated, as well as through challenging, disruptive or disturbing behaviour.
 The class teacher, with support from the SENDCo, will usually identify where a child’s social or emotional difficulties prevent them from learning or developing healthy relationships.
-Where this is identified the focus of provision will be to develop social skills, self-esteem and emotional literacy with a view to developing learning readiness, often through a referral to the school Inclusion manager.
+Where this is identified the focus of provision will be to develop social skills, self-esteem and emotional literacy with a view to developing learning readiness, often through a referral to the school Inclusion Mentor and Mental Health Champion.

 Fagley Primary School recognises that behavioural difficulties do not necessarily mean that a pupil has SEND; where these are apparent, assessment will be used to determine whether these are the result of unmet learning or communication difficulties.
 If a learning or communication difficulty is identified appropriate targets and provision will be put in place following the ‘graduated approach’.

 The Bradford Behaviour Support Services 5 level model and colour coded Matrix of need descriptions will be used to prescribe a ‘best fit’ level of need and to identify the provision which may be appropriate for children whose behaviour continues to have an adverse effect on their learning or social development.

 Where there is concern that a child’s behaviour may be the result of mental health problems the school, with parental consent, will consult specialist agencies for support and to seek specialist provision.